 |Year of Death ||General Anesthesia ||Regional Analgesia ||Rate Ratios |

 |1979–1984 ||20.0 ||8.6 ||2.3 (95% CI 1.9–2.9) |

 |1985–1990 ||32.3 ||1.9 ||16.7 (95% CI 12.9–21.8) |

 |1991–1996 ||16.8 ||2.5 ||6.7 (95% CI 3.0–14.9) |

 |1997–2002 ||6.5 ||3.8 ||1.7 (95% CI 0–4.6) |

 Several factors have contributed to improved obstetrical anesthesia safety (Hawkins, 2011).
 The most significant is the increased use of regional analgesia.
 Increased availability of in-house anesthesia coverage almost certainly is another important reason.
 Despite these encouraging results suggesting the safety of general anesthesia, there are now reports of increasing complications with regional analgesia techniques.

 Obstetrical Anesthesia Services

 The American College of Obstetricians and Gynecologists (2008) reaffirmed its joint position with the American Society of Anesthesiologists that a woman’s request for labor pain relief is sufficient medical indication for its provision.
 Identification of any of the risk factors shown in Table 25-2 should prompt consultation with anesthesia personnel to permit a joint management plan.
-This plan should include strategies to minimize the need for emergency anesthesia in ...
+This plan should include strategies to minimize the need for ...